 Avoiding Your Near Enemy

 Any good tool, technique, practice, or philosophy, can help you out of suffering and into greater happiness and love.
-And when that tool, technique, practice, or philosophy is taken too far, it can become a dogmatic trap that creates unhappiness and suffering.
+When that tool, technique, practice, or philosophy is taken too far, it can become a dogmatic trap that creates unhappiness and suffering.
 That dual edged sword applies to the tools, techniques, and practices I teach as well.
 The Buddhists refer to this dynamic as a “Near Enemy.”

 A hammer can pound a nail so you can hang your picture.
 Miss the nail and you hurt your finger.
 A skill saw or table saw can cut that piece of wood just right and help you build a house.
 But if you cut a board the wrong length it costs you time, money, and you have a pile of waste.
 That same saw helping you build your house can also take off a finger.